IkarosKappler/ikrs.http/document_root/README.txt

 TO DO:
+[2013-05-02]
+ - Implement the HTTPConnectionUserID.toString() method so that equal IDs have equal string representations.

+[2013-04-30]
+ - [DONE 2013-05-02]
+   Make the Headers-to-CGI mapping configurable (in the ikrs.httpd.conf file).

 [2013-04-29]
- - Move the HexdumpOutputStream from ikrs.util to ikrs.io.
+ - Move the HexdumpOutputStream from ikrs.util to ikrs.io?

 [2013-04-22]
  - On system start: print some output to show how many columns the hex